ole00/afterburner/README.md

 - I forgot to solder the POT wire to the MT3608 module.
 The MT3608 is already soldered and I can't reach underneath the module to solder the wire.

   * you can either desolder the module by using soldering wick (to remove all solder on the connection pins on the MT3608 module).
 Then use a low temperature melting solder (like Quick Chip or similar) on the connection joints to loosen up the module.
 Clean the residues of the low melting solder with soldering wick.
 Then solder the POT wire and solder the chip back on the PCB.
 The drawback of this method is that if you use excessive heat during desoldering you can damage the MT3608 module (I've done that).
-If the module is damaged, it will prouduce a magic smoke next time the board is turned on.
+If the module is damaged, it will produce a magic smoke next time the board is turned on.
 If that happens, desolder the module, use a new module (don't forget to solder the POT wire) and solder it on the board.

   * Another option is to connect the POT wire directly to the MT3608 IC's Feedback (FB) pin 3.
 This is quite delicate as the IC pins are quite small.
 Before connecting the power, **ensure the pin 2 and pin 3 are not bridged!**